 Time-Based Award.
 The Company granted ZelnickMedia a restricted stock award of 1,100,000 shares of Common Stock that will vest in equal installments on each of the first, second, third, and fourth anniversaries of April 1, 2011, provided that the Management Agreement has not been terminated prior to the applicable vesting date (the "Time-Based Award").
 Notwithstanding the foregoing, the Time-Based Award will immediately vest in full if the Management Agreement is terminated by the Company without Cause or by ZelnickMedia with Good Reason.
-Conversely, ZelnickMedia will forfeit to the Company any and all restricted stock that has not previously vested under the Time-Based Award if the Management Agreement is terminated other than by the Company without Cause or by ZelnickMedia with Good Reason.
+Conversely, ZelnickMedia will forfeit to the Company without Cause or by ZelnickMedia if the Management Agreement is terminated other than by the Company without Cause or by ZelnickMedia with Good Reason.